Containerizing development environment seems to be good for several reasons:

 We’ll map volume inside:

-• data folder, so all containers information (Dockerfile’s, etc.) will not be touched if we want to ERASE ALL DATA
+dockerfolder, so we can remove all containerizing at oncedatafolder, so all containers information (Dockerfile’s, etc.) will not be touched if we want to ERASE ALL DATApostgresfolder, so we can use separate data folders for other services (for exampleelasticsearch)

 The resulting config will be: